data-forge/data-forge-js/README.md

 			return transform(value); 	// <-- Apply a transformation to each value in the column.
 		});

-The column index is maintained for the transformed column.
+The source index is preserved to the transformed column.

 Note: Columns are immutable, the original column is unmodified.